EC approaches SC over restrictions on physical rallies in MP

 -

-The bench of Justices Sheel Nagu and Rajeev said the right to health of a common man was more scared than the right to election campaigning of a politician.
+The bench of Justices Sheel Nagu and Rajeev Kumar said the right to health of a common man was more sacred than the right to election campaigning of a politician.

 -